adamrdrew/fenestron-ui/README.md

 ###  4.12. <a name='TabView'></a>TabView
 Presents a tabbed interface for switching between multiple different instances of a child component.
 TabView is a powerful component that provides many tab features including tab close buttons, drag and drop reordering, and two different background tab modes.

 Due to TabView's richness its API is fairly complex.
 It presents many props and events and comes with a controller mixin.
-TabView also attempts to minimize the demands it puts on your data but at the cost of further configuraiton.
+TabView also attempts to minimize the demands it puts on your data but at the cost of further (optional)configuraiton.
 If you wish to use TabView it is recommended that you read this entire TabView guide.

 ####  4.12.1. <a name='DataModelandCustomItemProperties'></a>Data Model and Custom Item Properties
 TabView requires an array of objects to iterate over and create tabs for.
 The `item-source` prop is used for this array; we refer to the objects in this array as "items".
 By default TabView looks for the following properties of your items: `item.id`, `item.title`, `item.icon`.
 The id and title properties are required, icon is optional.

 However, to minimize the demands placed on your data model you can configure TabView to use different property names.
-The `id-property`, `title-property`, and `icon-property` String props can be used to change the properties of your items TabView looks for:
+The `id-property`, `title-property`, and `icon-property` String props can be used to change the properties of your items that TabView accesses:

 ```vue
 <template lang="pug">